 Do your people prepare properly for meetings with CXO’s or are they wasting their and your clients’ valuable time?

 The starting point of the Business Simulator programme is to agree a specific business case to work to.
-We have 4 covering financial services, IT partners, public sector and the retail sector.
+We have several, covering financial services, IT partners, public sector and the retail sector.
 We work with you to choose the most appropriate case for your needs.

 This data driven approach allows the client to see how each individual/team is developing throughout the process, whilst also providing benchmarks across the different teams.

 The Act part forms into 2 areas:

 Delegates can apply learning immediately and also observe how colleagues behave in CXO meetings to reinforce key learning points.

 The teams get constant, constructive, feedback on how they are performing in the Business Simulator.
 They are coached on how to improve their performance throughout the process.

 At the end of the Business Simulator we provide detailed information to management.
 This covers individual and team performance, how the group has performed overall, areas of strength or areas where the business might need to focus development going forwards.
 This can be used to target where future investment might be best placed.
 The feedback is data driven so that the results can be fed back to individuals if that is what is desired and incorporated into their personal development plans.